MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-active-directory-federation-service.md

 ### [!INCLUDE[prodshort](../developer/includes/prodshort.md)] User setup
 You must map the user accounts in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] to corresponding user accounts in AD FS.
 The mapping is based on the User Principal Name (UPN) that is assigned to the user in Active Directory.
-The UPN is the user's name in email address format, such as ```username@realm```.
+The UPN is the user's name in email address format, such as `username@corp.sample.com`.

 You can do this by using the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] client.
 Open the **User Card** page for a user, and then in the **Office 365 Authentication** section, set the **Authentication Email** field to the UPN of the AD FS user.